how to become a scientist

 Job Prospects and Opportunities for Scientists in India

 As we constantly strive to improve and innovate, every field requires research and development.
 This makes scientists needed across all sectors.
-Depending on your level and subject of education, there are numerous job prospects in the field of science in India.
+Depending on your level and subject of education, there are numerous job prospects in the field of science in India to become a scientist:

 Some of the research institutes that offer jobs in scientific research are –